 While it can be overwhelming trying to sift through countertop material choices, start with a couple, like granite and quartz.
 Then pick which one of the two is superior in your book.
 Play a comparison game until you’re left with a clear winner.

 When it comes to granite and quartz counters, we think they’re both great.
 We believe that as long as you’re happy with the final result, you’ve made a great choice.
 Remember, remodeling should be exciting.
 It’s all about renovating your house to get exactly what you want.
+Contact us today for a consultation—we’d love to help you design your dream kitchen or bathroom!

 Mandy Lee is a contributor to Innovative Construction Materials.
 She is a blogger and content writer for the building materials industry.
 Mandy is focused on helping fellow homeowners, contractors, and architects discover materials and methods of construction that increase property value, maximize energy savings, and turn houses into homes.